PastelBelem8/ADOPT.jl/src/metrics/README.md

     front.
 They define outperformance relations that express the relationships between two sets of internally nondominated objective vectors (weak, strong, complete outperformance).
-  - [2] Metrics may be considered acording to if they induce total ordering or according to its cardinality.
+  - [2] Metrics may be considered according to if they induce total ordering or according to its cardinality.
   - Consider researching the PISA framework that is stated by Lucas Badstreet as being widely used for benchmarking MOOs and new test problems